Nemo2011/Wordle/readme.md

-# Wordle
+# Wordle-Game

 Clone of the wordle game.
-Version 8, 2022-2-23.
+Version 8+, 2022-2-24.
 By YiMo Xia, <yimoxia@outlook.com>

 # How to play ?